Molten Salt Reactors and Heavy Oil Development

 The Molten Salt Reactor (MSR) is a Generation IV fission nuclear reactor that was first built and operated in the 1960s and was demonstrated to be a practical, safe and economically viable tool for heat generation.

 For years there have been proponents of integrating nuclear power with oil sands and shale development in order to supply low cost base load electric power and steam production.
 The most basic allure is that it would create a scenario where the carbon emissions produced from oil sands and shale production would drop to virtually zero.
 Many studies also argue that the power produced would also be able to assist in the production of hydrogen for the purpose of bitumen upgrading.
-These are clearly to oil and gas producers, but a project that would be willing to build a new reactor for EOR (Enhanced Oil Recovery) has never materialized because of a lack of a regulatory environment for MSRs and the litigious nature of siting and licensing a MSR.
+These are clearly benefits to oil and gas producers, but a project that would be willing to build a new reactor for EOR (Enhanced Oil Recovery) has never materialized because of a lack of a regulatory environment for MSRs and the litigious nature of siting and licensing a MSR.

 The world is running out of light crude oil and is increasingly using heavier fossil feedstocks such as heavy oils, tar sands, oil shale, and coal for the production of liquid fuels (gasoline, diesel, and jet fuel).
 With heavier feedstocks, more energy is needed to convert the feedstocks into liquid fuels.
 In the case of coal liquefaction, the energy consumed in the liquefaction process is almost twice the energy value of the liquid fuel.
-This trend implies large increases in carbon dioxide releases per liter of liquid transport fuel that is produced if fuel is used to drive the conversion process.
+This trend implies large increases in carbon dioxide releases per liter of liquid transport fuel that is produced if carbon based fuel is used to drive the conversion process.

 Oil provides 39% of the energy needs of the United States, and oil refineries consume over 7% of the total energy produced within the U.S. As the world transitions to heavier crude resources as lighter crudes become harder to find, these energy consumption figures will only increase, and if we use fossil fuels to power the conversion of heavy fossil feedstocks into lighter crude we will also produce exponentially more carbon dioxide and air pollution — unless carbon free and pollution free nuclear energy is used.